 There’s an old saying that goes “trucking ain’t easy”.
-However, with CDL electronic logs, logistics operations in trucking can drastically improve for commercial drivers, fleet managers, and owner-operators.
-Switching to the right electronic logging device can help them by automatically recording hours of service, providing violation alerts, ensuring vehicle safety with GPS tracking, provide vehicle diagnostics, and more.
+However, with CDL electronic logs, logistics operations in the trucking industry can drastically improve for commercial drivers, fleet managers, and owner-operators.
+Switching to the right electronic logging device can help them stay compliant with ease, by automatically recording hours of service and providing violation alerts, as well as ensure vehicle safety with GPS tracking, provide vehicle diagnostics, and more.
 Commercial driver electronic logs have many features that can save time and money for anyone in the trucking business.

-CDL stands for Commercial Drivers License, and it is required to operate large and heavy vehicles for commercial purposes.
-Almost all commercial drivers are required to use e-logs to comply with HOS (Hours Of Service) regulations mandated by the FMCSA.
-E-logs and CDL electronic logs are the same as an Electronic Logging Device (ELD), which is used to automatically capture HOS (Hours Of Service) and driving time records for any CMV fleet.
-The data captured by an ELD includes relevant information such as:
+CDL stands for commercial driver’s license, which is required to operate large and heavy vehicles for commercial purposes.
+Almost all commercial drivers are required to use electronic logbooks to comply with HOS (hours of service) regulations mandated by the FMCSA.
+E-logs and CDL electronic logs are other terms to refer to electronic logging devices (ELD), which capture driving time and other information directly from the engine for CMV fleets.
+The captured data includes:

-- Vehicle diagnostics for fault code detections and maintenance planning purposes
+• Vehicle diagnostics for fault code detection and maintenance planning.

-Owner-operators might find themselves buried under piles of paperwork while trying to simplify operations and reduce operational costs.
-And if anyone related to the trucking business has a faulty ELD, these problems only get worse.
-The right CDL electronic log can help businesses include:
+Owner-operators might find themselves burdened of paperwork while trying to simplify operations and reduce operational costs.
+That’s where the right CDL electronic log can make a difference by:

 HOS247 Commercial Driver Logs

-We understand how important it is for anyone in the trucking business to stay operational.
-The business needs to “keep on trucking”, so to speak.
-This is why HOS247 ELD is focused on providing the features you need for your fleet to stay efficient and compliant.
-Here are some of the key features provided by HOS247 CDL elog:
+We understand the criticality of uninterrupted operations in the trucking business.
+That’s why HOS247 ELD is dedicated to offering the features you need to ensure efficiency and compliance for your fleet.
+Here are some key features provided by HOS247 CDL elog:

-- Electronic DVIR, which helps increase vehicle safety
+• Electronic DVIRs, which helps increase vehicle safety.

-- IFTA state mileage calculations, which help reduce human error & audit risk
+• IFTA state mileage calculations to help reduce human error and audit risk.

 Aside from these features, HOS247 also offers the following to ELD customers: